wwwdrt/MicroverseSetup/README.md

 This tool automates the configuration of a Microverse Project.

-# Updates
+# 🆕 Updates

-> I have been messaged twice about the script not working in Windows, it does work in Linux and MacOS, I think it should work on Windows with WSL, let me know if it does.
+🔵 I have been messaged twice about the script not working in Windows, it does work in Linux and MacOS, I think it should work on Windows with WSL, let me know if it does.

+🔴 As for right now the react config works after creating the react application.

+# 🤩 In Progress

+- [ ] Minor fix react config, automate the creation of a react app, and overall project configuration.
+- [ ] Test tooll on Windows.
-- [ ] Add support for Windows
+- [ ] Add support for Windows.

-I will add support as soon as I have time.

 # 💻 Getting Started